 Minimum privileges to run app

 When you create a custom security role, you need to include a set of minimum privileges into the security role in order for a user to run an app.
 We've created a solution you can import that provides a security role with the required minimum privileges.

-Start by downloading the solution from the Download Center: CDS for Apps minimum privilege security role.
+Start by downloading the solution from the Download Center: Common Data Service minimum privilege security role.

 Then, follow the directions to import the solution: Import, update, and export solutions.